Woman dies in Mississippi storm during 911 call

 Forecasters said about 3 inches of rain already had fallen in parts of western Alabama.
 Alabama Power said more than 27,000 homes and businesses were without electricity.

-By Monday morning, the worst of the weather to hit Louisiana seemed to have passed through but left behind pockets of tornado damage and flooding from heavy rains.
+By Monday morning, the worst of the weather to hit Louisiana had passed through but left pockets of tornado damage and flooding.

-Street flooding was still a problem in some communities.
-The stormy weather forced some of the state's public school districts to cancel or delay the start of classes Monday.
+Louisiana Gov. John Bel Edwards signed a statewide emergency declaration Monday before embarking on a trip to survey storm damage in two central and southern parishes.

 Some of the heaviest rains fell in central Louisiana from Sunday into early Monday.
 C.S.
-Ross, a National Weather Service hydrologist in Shreveport, says nearly 8 inches of rain was reported in Grant Parish.
+Ross, a National Weather Service hydrologist in Shreveport, said nearly 8 inches of rain was reported in Grant Parish in the north central part of the state.

 A tornado flipped a mobile home Sunday in Breaux Bridge, Louisiana, killing a mother and her 3-year-old daughter.
 The storm also brought hurricane-force winds, large hail and sparked flash flooding.
 Up to 6 inches of rain fell in some areas.

-A tornado with peak winds of 110 mph (180 kph) traveled for nearly 1 mile (1.6 kilometers) on the ground in the rural community of Breaux Bridge, about 50 miles (80 kilometers) west of Baton Rouge, the National Weather Service reported.
+Breaux Bridge is about 50 miles (80 kilometers) west of Baton Rouge.

 St. Martin Parish Sheriff's Office spokeswoman Maj.
-Ginny Higgins told The Associated Press that the tornado touched down soon after a warning was issued.
+Ginny Higgins told The Associated Press that the tornado touched down seconds after a warning was issued.

-"Seconds later it hit," Higgins said.
-"It hit the trailer, flipped it and tore its side off.
-There was a mother and daughter inside and both were killed."
+"It hit the trailer, flipped it and tore its side off," Higgins said.

 Relatives described those killed as a fun-loving pair who smiled frequently.